 Prostate cancer tests

-Usually you begin by seeing your family doctor (GP) who will examine you and ask about your general health.
+If you have symptoms that could be due to prostate cancer you usually begin by seeing your GP.
+They will examine you and ask about your general health.
 They will take a blood test to check the levels of a protein called prostate specific antigen (PSA) in your blood.
 They will also do an examination of the prostate gland via the back passage (a digital rectal examination).
 If these tests are not normal, your doctor will refer you to a specialist at the hospital.

 At the hospital